AlexGustafsson/homebridge-wol/README.md

     }
 ]
 ```
-__note__: _the accessory name has recently been renamed to "NetworkDevice" to address [this issue](https://github.com/AlexGustafsson/homebridge-wol/issues/17)_
+_Note: the accessory name has recently been renamed to "NetworkDevice" to address [this issue](https://github.com/AlexGustafsson/homebridge-wol/issues/17)_

-___notice___: _the Raspberry Pi example uses the "sshpass" package to sign in on the remote host.
+_Note: the Raspberry Pi example uses the "sshpass" package to sign in on the remote host.
 The "-oStrictHostKeyChecking=no" parameter permits any key that the host may present.
 You should be using ssh keys to authenticate yourself._

 ###### Options